TonyLi0916/TonyLi0916/README.md

 ---

 ### ⚡ Fun Fact
-I enjoy studying Poker Theory :)
+I enjoy studying Poker Theory for fun :D

 <!--
 **TonyLi0916/TonyLi0916** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.